juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [MYORDER PAGE: INDIVIDUAL ORDER]()

-Now we have the order list rendered at MyOrders page, the thing is that we want to click at every order and see the content, the products selected, to do that, we are redirectionated to the url `/my-order/{index}` where the index makes reference to the spot in the `orderList` array.
+Now we have the order list rendered on the My Orders page.
+The goal is to click on each order and see its content, specifically the selected products.
+To achieve this, we are redirected to the URL `/my-order/{index}`, where the index refers to the position in the `ordersList` array.

 MyOrders: